What is personal information?

 Findex is required or authorised to collect:

-- an individual’s Tax File Number, if they chooses to provide it, by the Income Tax Assessment Act 1936 (Cth); and
+an individual’s Tax File Number, if they choose to provide it, by the Income Tax Assessment Act 1936 (Cth); and

 How does Findex hold personal information?

 Findex strives to maintain the relevance, reliability, accuracy, completeness and currency of the personal information we hold and to protect its privacy and security.
 Much of the information Findex holds about an individual will be stored electronically in secure data centres, which are located in Australia, and owned by either Findex or external service providers.
 This does not include third parties backing up or mirroring their data in overseas jurisdictions.
 Some information Findex holds about an individual will be stored in paper files and these files will be held in secure offsite storage.